 To be clear, I’m not referring to Freddy’s iconic glove, unique powers, or burnt-up noggin.
 Wes Craven spent years peddling his high concept to unimpressed studio executives, some of whom shamelessly cribbed his treatment just after giving it thumbs down.
 However, there’s a reason I’m still writing about A Nightmare on Elm Street (1984) today, whereas no one remembers Twentieth Century Fox’s Dreamscape (1984).
 By juxtaposing the symbolic image of people dying in their dreams (i.e. in denial) with the youthful urgency inherent to slashers, the former humanities professor stumbled on a universal truth: teenagers need to break free of the fantasy their parents created for them.

-Mind you, it’s worth noting that Craven’s initial proposal for this third instalment steered a lot closer to the daring head trip he’d eventually deliver in Wes Craven’s New Nightmare (1994).
+Mind you, it’s worth noting that Craven’s initial proposal for a third instalment steered a lot closer to the daring head trip he’d eventually deliver in Wes Craven’s New Nightmare (1994), my favourite entry in the series.
 His second pitch focused on a ghostly embodiment of clinical depression, pre-empting J-horror hits like Pulse (2001) and Suicide Club (2002) by at least fourteen years.
 Looking back, I can’t help but wonder if New Line missed an opportunity to revolutionise the horror landscape for a second time.
-Then again, no one can deny the success of Chuck Russell’s A Nightmare on Elm Street 3: Dream Warriors, which fans still hold as their favourite, largely on account of Heather Langenkamp’s return as Nancy Thompson.
+Then again, no one can deny the success of Chuck Russell’s A Nightmare on Elm Street 3: Dream Warriors (1987), which fans still hold as their favourite, largely on account of Heather Langenkamp’s return as Nancy Thompson.

 With little left to say, the series then delved into horror comedy, dropping the moniker “A Nightmare on Elm Street” to better showcase its devilish star.
 Punctuated by Craven’s aforementioned head trip in 1994, Freddy’s Dead: The Final Nightmare (1991) and Freddy Vs Jason (2003) feel like opposite sides of the same coin, exemplifying how slapstick humour can destroy the credibility of an aging monster or resurrect him for a crowd of nostalgic gore hounds.
 I think the difference between the two films lies in Freddy’s petty desperation, which distinguishes him from other slasher villains.